sergiozxy/RealEstateBrokerage/README.md

 Use dynamic panel data estimation method to deal with small $T$ large $N$ problem serial correlation problem.
 This method serves as a further check for the stylized result and pave way for our further analysis.

+I find that the dynamic effect, after taking the effect of the lagged dependent effect and serial correlation, is quite different than the OLS result.

 ## exogeneous or shocking

+I now use the shocking to prove our GMM estimations are correct.
 Finally, we consider the exogeneous shock to prove our estimation is asymptotically efficient.
 Thinking about this problem right now.

 ## heterogeneous checkings and robustness checkings